-Avoidance of most cases of capsular contracture is possible, in our opinion, by careful initial surgery, maximum avoidance of irritation and inflammation (including bacterial contamination), and patient compliance with postoperative instructions.
+Avoidance of most cases of capsular contracture is possible, in my opinion, by careful initial surgery, maximum avoidance of irritation and inflammation (including bacterial contamination), and patient compliance with postoperative instructions.
 Bleeding (even a small amount) around your implants can lead to increased scar capsule formation, and is probably the number one cause of capsular contracture!
 If your surgeon used blunt dissection techniques, if you are wrapped in an Ace elastic bandage or tight surgical bra to "reduce bruising and bleeding," or if a drain is used "to remove the excess blood," you may be at increased risk for capsular contracture, simply because the way the surgeon does his or her operation.

 Any foreign body, such as talcum powder from the surgeon's gloves, cotton fibers from surgical sponges, dust or bacteria from the air of the operating room on the surface of the implant, and bacteria from the ducts of the breast, as well as post-operative bleeding or bruising, can cause an increase in scar formation.
 This is analogous to a grain of sand in an oyster; in humans, a pearl is not formed, just layers of scar tissue, in response to one or several of these irritants.
 Every effort is taken to reduce all of these to an absolute minimum in order to minimize the likelihood of capsular contracture.
 I utilize a no-touch technique (facilitated by use of the Keller funnel) to place implants, as well as antiseptic irrigation, pinpoint cautery control of capillary bleeding, and avoidance of sponges in the pocket.